antirez/sds/README.md

 Often you need to create SDS string directly from `printf` format specifiers.
-Because `sdscatprintf` is actually a function that concatenates strings, all you need is to concatenate your string to an empty string:
+Because `sdscatprintf` is actually a function that concatenates strings, all you need to do is to concatenate your string to an empty string:

 ```c